aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/README.md

 You will progress through the following sections:
 1. Create a Gradle Spring Boot project
 2. Add the required Gradle dependencies
-3. Configure the AWS Advanced JDBC Driver
+3. Configure the AWS Advanced JDBC Wrapper

 ## Pre-requisites
 - This tutorial uses the Amazon Aurora PostgreSQL database.